VOL4T1LE/OAP/README.md

 ### Current Functions
 - Three search utilities available for over 40 different procedures, over 10 memory aids, and 3 medical substances
 - A rudimentary LIFEPAK 15 option, designed to somewhat emulate the display of the aforementioned patient vital sign monitor

+### Planned Functions
+- New option designed to aid in the declaration and event logging of major or significant incidents